brainpy/BrainPy/docs/index.rst

 BrainPy is a highly flexible and extensible framework targeting on the high-performance brain modeling.
 Among its key ingredients, BrainPy supports:

+1. **JIT compilation** for class objects.
-1. **General numerical solvers** for ODEs, SDEs, DDEs, FDEs and others.
+2. **Numerical solvers** for ODEs, SDEs, DDEs, FDEs and others.
-2. **Dynamics simulation tools** for various brain objects, like neurons, synapses, networks, soma, dendrites, channels, and even more.
+3. **Dynamics simulation tools** for various brain objects, like neurons, synapses, networks, soma, dendrites, channels, and even more.
-3. **Dynamics analysis tools** for differential equations, including phase plane analysis, bifurcation analysis, continuation analysis and sensitive analysis.
+4. **Dynamics analysis tools** for differential equations, including phase plane analysis, bifurcation analysis, continuation analysis and sensitive analysis.
-4. **Seamless integration with deep learning models**, but has the high speed acceleration because of JIT compilation.
+5. **Seamless integration with deep learning models**, but has the high speed acceleration because of JIT compilation.
-5. And more ......
+6. And more ......

 .. note::